Shameel123/Understanding-Holy-Quran/Notes/2. Surah Al-Baqarah/Ruku 6/README.md

 - Bible has two testaments available: Old and New https://www.biblegateway.com/

+Note:
+- The calf here is mentioned in Ruku 11 as an answer to Jews for they were persistent in disbelief because Holy Prophet PBUH was not from Bani Israel.

 ## Starting the explanation of every Ayah.
 Note: I am currently following Tahfim-ul-Quran from https://quran.com/